RozhakXD/Tuongtaccheo/README.md

 ### How to keep Facebook safe?
 - Your Facebook account must use a telephone number, email and 2-factor authentication.
 - Change the password after every use of the tools.
-- You are required to use a fake account to log into the tools.
+- You are required to use a fake account or a new account to log in to the tool.
 - You must be willing if your Facebook account is used to exchange likes and follows.

 ### Why login failed?